Jump Recruiter Logo

 1. When should you negotiate salary during the hiring process?

-2. How do you ask for a higher salary professionally?
+2. How do you negotiate salary when given a range?

 3. What is a reasonable salary increase to ask for?

-A typical salary negotiation range is between 5% to 15% above the initial offer, depending on your experience and market demand.
+A typical salary negotiation range is between 5% and 15% above the initial offer, depending on your experience and market demand.
 However, always base your request on industry benchmarks and role expectations.

 4. Can negotiating salary affect a job offer?